companydotcom/vastly/packages/create-wave-app/src/templates/_shared_ts/README.md

       If Yes:
       - What is your GitHub email?
       - What is your GitHub username?
       - What is your GitHub token?
+(Personal Access Token with full repo scope)
    4. Which package manager do you want to use? npm / yarn
    5. Generate?
 No / Yes
    ```